 Since the late 19th century Pākehā have included Māori traditions, customs and images in displays of New Zealand’s distinctive national identity.
-Cultural and trade exhibitions featured Māori performers and art forms from the 1880s, and Māori traditional life was a key attraction of the country’s tourist destination Rotorua.
+Cultural and trade exhibitions featured Māori performers and art forms from the 1880s, and Māori traditional life was a key attraction of the country’s main tourist destination, Rotorua.
 From the 1900s Māori carving became accepted as a symbol of New Zealand.
 Important foreign visitors were greeted with a formal Māori welcome.

 Māori population recovers

 Some European representations of Māori, such as Goldie’s portraits or Elsdon Best’s writings, showed a nostalgia for a noble race that was presumed to have vanished or to be dying out.
 However, the Māori population increased twelvefold during the 20th century and Māori were 15% of the total New Zealand population in 2013.
 This remarkable recovery strengthened Māori demands for more equal treatment by state agencies.
 From the late 1960s Māori activists such as the young, urban-based Ngā Tamatoa movement, and also traditional Māori groups such as the Kīngitanga, called for the right to live as Māori within New Zealand society.
 The Pākehā anti-racist movement supported these calls.

-British historian Simon Schama was struck by the relations between Māori and non-Māori when he visited New Zealand in early 2010.
+British historian Simon Schama was struck by the relations between Māori and non-Māori when he visited New Zealand in 2010.
 ‘Maori, and the descendants of intermarriages that go back deep into the 19th century, are to be found in every leading walk of life in the country.
 Of course there have been serious problems of unequal social opportunity, of street gangs.
 But if there is anywhere in the post-colonial world where two cultural worlds truly live an engaged life alongside each other, it’s in New Zealand.’1